Fat, Sweaty Southerner in a White Suit

 - Signor Ferrari in Casablanca has a lot in common with this character.

-- Senator Raymond Clark in Seven Days in May is a non-villanous example of the trope.
+- Senator Raymond Clark in Seven Days in May is a non-villainous example of the trope.

 - South American variant in That Man from Rio.
 As Adrian is shining a shoeshine kid's shoes (not having any money for the kid doing his) — a fat guy in white brushes the kid aside to get his own shoes done.
 Adrian polishes his white shoes black, and, of course, he can't see his own shoes.

-- Parodied in Doctor Detroit, where Dan Aykroyd pretends to be an example of this trope in order to curry favour with a judge who is an actual example.
+- Parodied in Doctor Detroit, where Dan Aykroyd pretends to be an example of this trope in order to curry favor with a judge who is an actual example.